EarthToAbigail/SonicPi-Workshops/Loops-and-Threads/Exercises.md

 Use what you know about loops and threads to create a piece that uses a mix of loops and threads.
 Be as creative as you want and don't be afraid to try many different things!
 If your code throws and error, try to read the error message and understand what SonicPi is trying to tell you.
 Don't be shy to ask your team mate and classmates for help if you need it! :musical_note: :question: :flushed:

+***

-With what we've seen so far you already have the tools to create interesting tracks of your own :sunglasses Go ahead and have fun! :smiley_cat: :star:
+With what we've seen so far you already have the tools to create interesting tracks of your own :sunglasses: Go ahead and have fun! :smiley_cat: :star: